Jhsto/Jaudu/README.md

 });
 ```

-##Jaudu.js
-   Get your preferred version of jaudu.js from [here](http://jaudu.net/customize) and add it to your layouts file.

 ##Defaults
    By default Jaudu will start websocket server on port 3012.

 ###Resources
-   Consult [jaudu.js documentation](http://jaudu.net/documentation) for more information about timelock and IP banning capabilities.
+   [Jaudu.js Documentaion](http://jaudu.net/documentation) - more information about timelock and IP banning capabilities.